maidsafe/rfcs/proposed/0000-new-kademlia-routing-logic.md

 group.
 That means:

 Whenever a bucket has less than `BUCKET_SIZE` entries, it contains *all nodes in the network* that have the corresponding bucket distance.
-And the closest `GROUP_SIZE - 1` nodes are always in a node's routing table.

 ## Changes to the routing logic